RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/interfacing-with-nvidia-orin.md

 - Finally, `/dev/` contains device files that are created by the `udev` system.
 These files are created when the kernel detects and initializes the hardware.
 If file is not present in `/dev/`, look into damaged wires, pins, low power, not recognized by driver, and other such issues.

-> **Important:** When the Orin is boots up, the power rails will provide power to your sensors and they may boot up before the Orin, attempting communication.
-This may lead to sensors being in unknown states and behavior that is very hard to debug.
-I heavily recommend power sequencing to ensure reliable bringup of sensors every time.
-A simple way to power sequence is using a mosfet switch that enables power to the sensor given an input signal (can be given from the Orin after boot).
+**Important:** When the Orin boots up, the power rails provide power to the sensors, which may boot up before the Orin and attempt communication.
+This can lead to sensors being in unknown states and behavior that is very hard to debug.
+Power sequencing is heavily recommended to ensure reliable bringup of sensors every time.
+A simple way to power sequence is using a MOSFET switch that enables power to the sensor given an input signal (which can be provided by the Orin after boot).
+{: .notice--warning}

 ## Conclusion
 Hopefully, this provides you enough information about the NVIDIA Jetson AGX Orin and the Developer Kit Carrier Board that interfaces the peripherals with the SoC.
 Now you should be able to make the best design choices for connecting multiple sensors and actuators to the Orin with important considerations such as power, bandwidth, communication protocols, and different logic levels.